-When we arrived at the village, we explored around it and of course, did my usual photo op in bricks, old walls, dried tree branches and anywhere which caught my sense of seeing.
+When we arrived at the village, we explored around it and of course, did my usual photo op in bricks, old walls, dried tree branches, and anywhere that caught my sense of seeing.

 We had lunch there, too, in the village.
-The restaurant served us a really unknown (for me) but sumptuous dishes that nothing left on the table when everybody was finished.
+The restaurant served us really unknown (for me) but sumptuous dishes that nothing was left on the table when everybody was finished.

-At 1 PM, we started the tour proper.
-Our bus took us to the Hawk castle which is a little castle built in 1592 in Ming Dynasty that boasts to be the best preserved great wall castle.
-With only a dozen family living inside, it retains a unique sense of ancientness and tranquility.
-This mountain village was once severely disturbed by Mongolian warriors in the north during Ming dynasty, as well as the USSR decades ago when the sino-ussr relation went sour in 1960s which is physical evident by the Great wall and mysterious military nearby.
+At 1 PM, we started the tour properly.
+Our bus took us to the Hawk Castle which is a little castle built-in 1592 in Ming Dynasty that boasts to be the best-preserved great wall castle.
+With only a dozen families living inside, it retains a unique sense of ancientness and tranquility.
+This mountain village was once severely disturbed by Mongolian warriors in the north during the Ming dynasty, as well as the USSR decades ago when the Sino-USSR relation went sour in the 1960s which is physically evident by the Great wall and mysterious military nearby.

 We stayed there for 45 minutes and then headed off to the Huanghuacheng.
 It was such a lovely sunny day for a hike.
 Picture perfect.